Advanced-Computer-Lab-2022/ACL-Team/README.md

 # Tests

 1. As a trainee ,Try Buying a course and see if you granted access.

-2. As a trainee ,Try refunding a course after 50% course progress.
+2. As a trainee ,Try refunding a course before 50% course progress.

 3. As a trainee ,Try reporting an instructor and reviewing their Course.

 4. As a trainee , Try solving a quizz from the list of your courses, check you grades, and view the model answer.

 5. As a trainee , Try finishing the course and grand a certificate to download and recieve on. your email .

-6.Try Signing in as an instructor.
+6. Try Signing in as an instructor.

-7.Try to creat a course as an instructor.
+7. Try to creat a course as an instructor.

-8.Try Creating new section for a course and make them quizzes.
+8. Try Creating new section for a course and make them quizzes.

-9.Try viewing course reviews as an instructor.
+9. Try viewing course reviews as an instructor.
 10. As an admin , try granting access fro coroprate trainee course requests.

-11.As an admin, you should be able to view repors and change their staues from unseen , pending , and resolved .
+11. As an admin, you should be able to view repors and change their staues from unseen , pending , and resolved .

-12.As an admin , you should be able to signup for other admns and instructor.
+12. As an admin , you should be able to signup for other admns and instructor.
+13. Try changing your password and email .
+14. Forget password and recieve email to change it.

 # Contributions
+Any Contributiona are welcomed to imporove the website.
+1.Clone the repository.
+2.Install dependancies.
+3.Create branch and do your work.
+4.Provide messages for the creaters to view.
+5.commit and push your work.
+6.wait for the creater to view your work and to be merged if master approved upon.

+# How to use ?

+If you want to login as a trainee use these Credentials.
+Email:Youssef@gmail.com.
+Password:1234

+If you want to login as a Instructor use these Credentials.
+Email:meza@gmail.com.
+Password:1234

+If you want to login as a Admin use these Credentials.
+Email:safrsas@gamal.com.
+Password:1234

+# Credits
 The project is created with the contribution of 4 members.

 1- https://github.com/MGhazouly